 ''My sense is that the approval will probably come, if it comes, with some conditions around what's important to the NFL around what the content of that lease would be,'' Hill said after the meeting.

+It came the same week the team presented to the NFL a new financing proposal backed by Bank of America.
 The Raiders sought a new partner after casino magnate Sheldon Adelson withdrew a $650 million pledge last month.

 The mayor of Oakland, the team's current city, made a presentation Monday to league committees in hopes of persuading owners to prevent the Raiders from moving.